devel0/skeleton-netcore-ef-react-ts/README.md

 ### backup migrations

-this task is automatically applied just after `./add-migr.sh` and provied to zip `Migrations` folder copying to database `migrations_backup` table

-or run manually through `./backup-migr.sh`
+this task is automatically applied just after `./add-migr.sh` and provides to zip `Migrations` folder copying that file to database `migrations_backup` table; it can run either manually through `./backup-migr.sh`

 output